alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 This function allows the caller to burn a specified amount of LP tokens from a given pool.
 It is one of the options available when configuring the pool after creation, typically used to make the initial liquidity permanently inaccessible.

-Internally, it calls the `burn-liquidity` function of the external `liquidity-locker` contract.
+Internally, it calls the `burn-liquidity` function of the `liquidity-locker` contract.
 That contract:

 - Calls the `burn-fixed` function on the pool contract to destroy the LP tokens
 - Updates the internal `burnt-liquidity` record for that pool